-In this paper we compared a number of Mask R-CNN models that detect and segment instances of two types of lesions in chest CT scans.
-We established that merging lesion masks for Ground Glass Opacity and Consolidation into a single lesion mask greatly improves the predictive power and the precision of the instance segmentation model compared to other approaches.
-We extended these model to predict COVID-19, common pneumonia and control classes using COVID-CT-Mask-Net architecture.
-On a large COVIDx-CT dataset (21192 chest CT scan slices), the classification model derived from the best segmentation model achieved the COVID-19 sensitivity of 92.68% and an overall accuracy of 96.33%, and the model derived from the segmentation model using both masks achieved a COVID-19 sensitivity of 93.88% and an overall accuracy of 95.64%.
-The source code and the pretrained models are available on https://github.com/AlexTS1980/COVID-CT-Mask-Net.
+This paper compared some Mask R-CNN models that detect and segment instances of two types of lesions in chest CT scans.
+We established that merging lesion masks for Ground Glass Opacity and Consolidation into a single lesion mask dramatically improves the predictive power and the precision of the instance segmentation model compared to other approaches.
+We extended these models to predict COVID-19, common pneumonia, and control classes using COVID-CT-Mask-Net architecture.
+On a sizeable COVIDx-CT dataset (21192 chest CT scan slices), the classification model derived from the best segmentation model achieved the COVID-19 sensitivity of 92.68% and overall accuracy of 96.33%, and the model derived from the segmentation model using both masks achieved a COVID-19 sensitivity of 93.88% and an overall accuracy of 95.64%.
+The source code and the pre-trained models are available on https://github.com/AlexTS1980/COVID-CT-Mask-Net.